MuhammadShifa/Anomaly-Detection/README.md

-# Anomaly / Outlier Detection
+# Anomaly/Outlier Detection
+"Anomaly detection, also called outlier detection, is the identification of unexpected events, observations, or items that differ significantly from the norm."

-This is a simple example of Introduction to Anomaly Detection.
+This is a simple example of Introduction to Anomaly Detection with a small dataset

-## Genarate Data with Faker
+## Genarate Dataset with Faker
 Faker is a library through which we can generate fake data. for more information click on the [this link](https://faker.readthedocs.io/en/master/)